technologiesoutcomes/assignments/assignment6/README.md

 ## Kubernetes, Docker, Containerisation and Virtualisation

-1. What is a Kubernetes ingress and what role does it serve?
+1. What is a Kubernetes ingress and what role does it serve? shfksdjhckscn

 2. What is a service in Kubernetes?